 - Students are able to (1) gain an understanding of the rationale for, and ethics of, assessing children and development of interventions; (2) develop an understanding of, and experience with, the process of assessment; (3) gain familiarity with diagnostic criteria provided by the DSM-5 and the ICD-10; (4) gain exposure to the major assessment strategies and techniques that are used to gather information about young clients, and interpretation of these assessments; (5) develop awareness of the major evidence-based interventions used with clients with disorders originating in infancy, childhood and adolescence; and (6) be equipped with the ability to identify, formulate and treat childhood behaviour disorders.

 - Indicative assessments in this unit are as follows: (1) presentation and (2) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Dr Jeneva Ohan

 - Contact hours

-- lectures: 13 x 3 hours (attendance to lectures and workshops is compulsory)
+- lectures: 12 x 3 hours (lecture attendance is compulsory)

 - Students enrolled in an APAC accredited program must hold provisional registration as a psychologist.
 It is the students' responsibility to ensure registration eligibility.
 Enrolled students are also responsible for maintaining provisional registration for the duration of their enrolment in the program.